-The aim of this blog is to help you choose the best IELTS course for YOU.
+The best online IELTS course is different for everyone, so the aim of this blog is to help you choose the best IELTS course for YOU.

 Scroll down to get my free checklist guide to help you choose the best IELTS course.